Honors Research Thesis Requirements

 Also note that enrollment in Chem 180 requires attendance at the departmental Colloquium Series (including preview sessions before each speaker's visit).
-Each Honors thesis student should also sign up i) to present preview session and ii) for a slot to discuss research with a colloquium speaker at least once during the academic year.
+Each Honors thesis student should also i) sign up to present a preview session and ii) discuss research with a colloquium speaker at least once during the academic year.

-Each honors student will be given 12 minutes to talk (timer used) and then three minutes for questions.
+Each student will be given 12 minutes to talk (timer used) and then three minutes for questions.
 Please practice your talk carefully to make sure it fits into the 12-minute slot.
 Clearly, this is too short a time to give an exhaustive overview of your thesis project.
 We suggest you provide an overview of your work and the motivation for your project, and then pick one short story that exemplifies the work you did.
 Do not try to speed-talk and cover all your work.
 You are strongly encouraged to seek the guidance of your research mentor well before your scheduled presentation.
 All majors/minors and instructional staff in the department will be invited.
-You are also welcome to invite all your friends from other departments as well.

-Turn in a double-sided hardcopy to Cathy Cinquina in the Chemistry Office (SCI 188a).
-Students should keep an identical hardcopy for themselves for preparation for the oral exams as well as give a hardcopy of the thesis to their research mentor.
+Turn in an electronic (pdf) copy to the Chemistry Department Administrative Coordinator.
+Students should keep an identical copy for themselves for preparation for the oral exams as well as give a copy of the thesis to their research mentor.

 Research mentors should be consulted for questions regarding suitable structure of the honors research thesis.
-Use the following margins: 1 inch top, bottom, and right side; 1.5 inch left side.
+Use the following margins: 1 inch top and bottom; and 1.25 inches each side.
 There is a departmental limit of 60 pages for text and figures for presenting the primary work completed.
 Supplementary material (such as compound verification, computer code, etc) is not included in this page limit.
 Furthermore, appendices can be added beyond the 60-page limit for additional information on work that you wish the examiner to see.

-Thursday-Saturday May 22-24 2014 Time TBA: Thesis oral exams by visiting Honors Examiners.
+Sunday-Tuesday May 19-21, 2024, Time TBA: Thesis oral exams by visiting Honors Examiners.
 The format of the one-hour Honors Oral Exam is at the discretion of each examiner.
 The department will inform each examiner that each student has a set of PowerPoint slides of ~15-30 minutes presentation material available in case the examiner would like to use that format as part of the oral exam.

-Wednesday May 28 2014 by Noon: Corrected version of thesis.
+Thursday, May 23, 2024, by Noon: Corrected version of thesis must be turned in to the Chemistry Office (SCI 188A) .
 The thesis must be in a format suitable for binding and reproduction.
 Three good quality copies (one for you, one for your supervisor, one for the seminar room).
-Single sided, double-spaced.
-Margins: 1 inch top, bottom, and right side; 1.5 inch left side.
-Please include page numbers.
+Double sided, double-spaced.
+Margins: 1 inch top and bottom; and 1.25 inches each side.
+Include page numbers, table of contents and cover page.